 Is moral fatigue making you tired?

-It was only a few months ago when shopping for groceries was a simple, if mundane task.
-Suzanne Savell recalls those days with fondness.
+Suzanne Savell recalls the days when shopping for groceries was a simple, if mundane task.
 Before the coronavirus pandemic, the Portland resident didn’t give it a second thought to stop for one or two items after work.
-Now it requires both planning and fast-thinking.
+Now, even as restrictions ease, it still can require both planning and fast-thinking.

 “I find going to the store exhausting.
 I’m putting it off more,” said Savell, a patient at Providence Medical Group Milwaukie.
 “When you’re walking through a store and you come around the corner where there’s another person, it’s a moment of indecision: ‘should I back away and wait, or proceed down the aisle?’”

-That’s one of many calculations Savell has to make every day now.
-It’s something we’ve all been doing since the globe was swept by the coronavirus (COVID-19).
+That’s one of many calculations we all had to make since the globe was swept by the coronavirus (COVID-19).
 Deciding whether we really need to go to the post office, order takeout, ride public transit or walk in the park has implications that could affect others.
 We’re constantly weighing the cost of our actions and it takes a toll, leaving us emotionally exhausted and doubting our ability to make the right decision.

 “People are having to make decisions that are now moral dilemmas, and it’s exhausting,” said Ezekiel Sanders, a licensed psychologist at Providence Medical Group.